 4. What are the advantages of sputtering systems compared to other thin films deposition methods?

-Sputtering is a versatile method, it gives us the capability to use scalable substrates, and it provides good stability and control over deposition rate.
+Sputtering is a versatile method, it gives us the capability to use scalable substrates, and it provides good stability and control over the deposition rate.
 Our sputtering systems are capable to place samples in different sizes and shapes on the substrate.

-High purity targets are available and interchangeable for sputtering systems therefore various types of materials, alloys and compounds can be sputtered and deposited.
+High purity targets are available and interchangeable for sputtering systems, therefore, various types of materials, alloys and compounds can be sputtered and deposited.
 Although, sputtering target provides a stable, long-lived vaporization source.

 5. What are the applications of sputtering?

-Sputtering has many well-known applications, such as production of clean surfaces, deposition of metallic and insulating thin films, and analysis of surfaces and growth of active layers in devices2.
-Thin film deposition allowed the development of many kinds of thin film electronic devices including thin film transistors (TFTs), surface acoustic devices, high-precision resistors, solar cells, magnetic and/or optical memory, liquid crystal display (LCD) and plasma display, and a variety of sensors and actuators.
+Sputtering has many well-known applications, such as the production of clean surfaces, deposition of metallic and insulating thin films, and analysis of surfaces and growth of active layers in devices2.
+Thin film deposition allowed the development of many kinds of thin film electronic devices including thin film transistors (TFTs), surface acoustic devices, high-precision resistors, solar cells, magnetic and/or optical memory, liquid crystal display (LCD) and the plasma display, and a variety of sensors and actuators.

 Today, lots of thin films are widely used not only for information devices but also for energy and environmental systems like ecological buildings.

-Sputter deposition is widely used to deposit thin film metallization on semiconductor material, coatings on architectural glass, and reflective coatings on compact discs (CDs), and for magnetic films, dry film lubricants, hard coatings (tools, engine parts), and decorative coatings3.
+Sputter deposition is widely used to deposit thin film metallization on a semiconductor material, coatings on architectural glass, and reflective coatings on compact discs (CDs), and for magnetic films, dry film lubricants, hard coatings (tools, engine parts), and decorative coatings3.

-Below table gives typical thin film materials used for these applications4.
+Below table gives typical thin film materials used for these applications 4.

 6. What is DC sputtering?